How to Become a Digital Nomad: 9 Things to Consider

 Learn more: 10 Ways Digital Nomads Work Effectively from Anywhere

-But if the idea of planning everything on your own sounds intimidating, consider outsourcing that to a company like Remote Year.
-You pick a program and pay them a monthly fee and they’ll arrange your travel, your workspace, and cultural activities so all you have to do is pack a suitcase and enjoy the journey.
-For example, you could choose among programs like: 4 months in Asia; 6 months in Europe, Africa, and Latin America; or 12 months around the world.
+You pick a program and pay them a monthly fee, and they’ll arrange your travel, workspace, and cultural activities so all you have to do is pack a suitcase and enjoy the journey.
+For example, you could choose among programs like four months in Asia, six months in Europe, Africa, and Latin America, or twelve months around the world.

 Planning Digital Nomad Work: 9 Details to Consider